Vaishnavisarode/Q-A_Financial_queries_ZSL_LLMs/README.md

 - Calculators: Custom SIP/EMI/ROI functions

-- ZSL Techniques: Prompt Engineering, Context Injection
+- ZSL Techniques: Prompt Engineering

 ## Sample Queries
 - "How much will I gain in 5 years if I invest ₹5,000 monthly in a SIP?"